 The villages and markets of the Luberon

 Markets in Provence are an authentic part of the local "art de vivre".
-Every village in Provence has a weekly market, each with its own personality.
+Most of the villages in Provence has a weekly market, each with its own personality.
 Join your local Provence expert guide as he takes you to the best Provencal markets.
 Visit the colourful stalls and discover famous local products such as honey, olive oil, fresh olives, cheeses, fresh local vegetables, famous Provence soap, dried herbs and pottery!

 No trip to Provence is complete without visiting its local markets!

 Your tour starts in Marseille at 8am where you meet your friendly local guide.
-Set off in the comfort of our upmarket minivan and enjoy the picturesque drive through Provence as you travel to its best markets.
+Set off in the comfort of our minibus and enjoy the picturesque drive through Provence as you travel to its best markets.

-Your first visit of the day is to one the of the most famous of the Luberon villages; Gordes.
+Youwill stop in one the of the most famous of the Luberon villages : Gordes.
 Enjoy some time in the village which is made entirely from dry-stone and admire the breathtaking view of the Luberon mountain.
-(Gordes' market is open on Tuesdays.
+(Gordes' market is on Tuesdays.
 On other days of the week, a photo stop will be organised.)

 From mid-June to mid-July, your tour includes a quick picturesque stop at Sénanque Abbey to capture the beautiful views of the abbey surrounded by lavender fields in bloom.

 Next stop on your villages tour is to Roussillon and its colourful ochre houses and cliffs.
-(Rousillon's market is open on Thursdays).
+(Roussillon's market is on Thursdays).

-On Saturdays only, the tour will include a visit to the city of Apt and its market, famous for its candied-fruits (this stop will replace the stop in L'Isle sur Sorgue in winter).
+On Saturdays only, the tour will include the city of Apt and its market, famous for its candied-fruits.

-The market takes place on Sunday in L'Isle sur Sorgue: walk along the canals during your visit and discover the antique shops.
-From April 1st 2023, the stop in L'Isle sur Sorgue will only be on Sundays for the market.
+The market takes place on Sunday in L'Isle sur Sorgue: walk along the canals during your visit and discover the antique shops. (the stop in L'Isle sur Sorgue will only be on Sundays for the market).